finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

 <a name="postinstrumentcapabilities"></a>
 # **PostInstrumentCapabilities**
-> InstrumentCapabilities PostInstrumentCapabilities (LusidInstrument lusidInstrument, string model = null, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? asAt = null, string scope = null)
+> InstrumentCapabilities PostInstrumentCapabilities (LusidInstrument lusidInstrument, string model = null, DateTimeOrCutLabel effectiveAt = null)

 [EXPERIMENTAL] PostInstrumentCapabilities: Given an example instrument provides instrument capabilities, outlining features, and, given the model, the capabilities also include supported addresses as well as economic dependencies.